 |---|---|---|

 Overlapping patterns are common.
-A young adult with early androgenetic alopecia may also develop telogen effluvium after illness or weight loss, making the thinning seem sudden.
-A young woman with diffuse shedding may have background female pattern hair loss that becomes obvious only after the trigger increases hair fall.
-Clinics that rely on a single-cause explanation can miss these mixed presentations, which is one reason standardized photography and repeat examination are so useful.
+A young adult with early androgenetic alopecia may also develop telogen effluvium after illness or rapid weight loss, making gradual thinning seem sudden.
+A young woman with diffuse shedding may have background female pattern hair loss that becomes apparent only after a trigger increases hair fall.
+Clinics that use standardized photography and repeat examination are better positioned to detect mixed presentations.

 Common Causes to Consider First

-The most common cause of early thinning is androgenetic alopecia, but it should not be assumed without checking pattern and triggers.
-In young men, frontal or vertex recession with caliber variation points toward male pattern hair loss.
+The causes of hair loss in young adults vary by pattern, sex, medical history, and grooming practices.
+Androgenetic alopecia is common, but it should not be assumed without checking distribution, onset, triggers, and scalp findings.
+In young men, frontal recession or vertex thinning with hair-shaft caliber variation points toward male pattern hair loss.
 In young women, widening of the central part or diffuse crown thinning is more typical.
-Family history helps, but the absence of a clear family history does not exclude it.
-Clinics that frequently evaluate male aesthetic concerns may also want broader context from Aesthetic Treatments For Men.
+Family history helps, but its absence does not exclude the diagnosis.

-Diffuse shedding has a different story.
+Diffuse shedding usually tells a different story.
 Telogen effluvium often follows a physiologic or emotional stressor, febrile illness, major dietary restriction, rapid weight change, surgery, medication change, or postpartum transition.
-The timing matters: shedding often becomes noticeable weeks to a few months after the trigger, not immediately.
-Hair caliber usually stays similar, and the scalp exam may look relatively normal even when shedding is substantial.
+The timing matters.
+Shedding often becomes noticeable weeks to a few months after the trigger, not immediately.
+Hair caliber usually remains similar, and the scalp exam may look normal even when shedding is substantial.

 Patchy loss changes the differential again.
-Alopecia areata can present with smooth patches, short regrowing hairs, nail changes, or eyebrow involvement.
-Tinea capitis (fungal scalp infection) is less common in adults than in children, but it remains important when scale, broken hairs, or lymph node enlargement are present.
-Traction alopecia favors marginal hairlines in patients with tension hairstyles, while trichotillomania often creates irregular patches with hairs of different lengths.
+Alopecia areata can present with smooth patches, short regrowing hairs, nail changes, eyebrow loss, or eyelash involvement.
+Tinea capitis, a fungal scalp infection, is less common in adults than in children, but it remains important when scale, broken hairs, tenderness, or lymph node enlargement are present.
+Traction alopecia favors marginal hairlines in patients with tension hairstyles.
+Trichotillomania often creates irregular patches with hairs of different lengths.

 Medical contributors also matter.
-Iron deficiency, thyroid disease, significant protein restriction, eating disorders, hyperandrogenic states, and some medications can worsen shedding or unmask patterned loss.
+Iron deficiency, thyroid disease, significant protein restriction, eating disorders, hyperandrogenic states, and some medications can worsen shedding or unmask patterned thinning.
 Scalp conditions such as seborrheic dermatitis, psoriasis, and inflammatory cicatricial disorders may contribute through inflammation, itch, breakage, or follicular damage.
-When symptoms do not fit one pattern cleanly, mixed pathology is common.
+When symptoms do not fit one pattern cleanly, mixed pathology should stay on the table.

 Hormonal context is especially important in young women.
-Progressive central thinning with acne, hirsutism, cycle irregularity, or infertility history can point toward androgen excess or polycystic ovary syndrome, while fatigue, cold intolerance, and menstrual change may suggest thyroid disease or iron deficiency.
-These features do not confirm a diagnosis on their own, but they help decide whether the workup should move beyond a scalp-only explanation.
+Progressive central thinning with acne, hirsutism, cycle irregularity, or infertility history can point toward androgen excess or polycystic ovary syndrome.
+Fatigue, cold intolerance, menstrual change, or anemia history may support thyroid or iron evaluation.
+These features do not confirm a diagnosis by themselves, but they help decide whether the workup should move beyond a scalp-only explanation.

 - Hereditary miniaturization — gradual density loss with caliber variation.

-- Cycle disruption — diffuse shedding after a stressor or illness.
+- Cycle disruption — diffuse shedding after stress, illness, or physiologic change.

 - Autoimmune disease — smooth patches, eyebrow loss, or nail findings.